Registered Massage Therapy

 90 minutes – $115.00 +gst

-Gift certificates for 60 minute and 90 minute massage therapy are available.
+Gift certificates for 60 minute and 90 minute registered massage therapy are available.

 Deep Tissue Massage Therapy

-Deep tissue massage therapy is best at dealing with particularly troubling problems that require acute attention.
+Generally, deep tissue massage focuses on manipulating soft tissue structures with more intensity and focus.
 Often, but not always, deep tissue massage is accomplished by using broader surfaces such as elbows and knuckles when applying pressure.
-Deep tissue massage therapy uses many of the same movements and techniques as relaxation massage but focuses more on alleviating the tenderness of trigger points with ischemic compressions and deep muscle stripping.
-Generally, deep tissue massage therapy focuses on manipulating soft tissue structures with more intensity and focus.
-Because the work done is deeper, it requires more time to work thoroughly, thus concentrating on only a couple parts of the body is suggested as the work requires more time to accomplish.
+Deep tissue massage uses many of the same movements and techniques as relaxation massage but focuses more on alleviating the tenderness of trigger points with ischemic compression and deep muscle stripping.
+Because the work done is deeper, it often requires more time to work thoroughly into the tissue, thus concentrating on only a couple parts of the body per treatment is recommended.

 Trigger Point Massage